waybyte/logicromsdk/docs/book/quick_start.rst

 2. Configure Project settings:
    * Name: Name of project
    * Board: Select board from dropdown
-   * Framework: Select from "Arduino" or "SIWISDK" frameworks
+   * Framework: Select from "Arduino" or "LogicromSDK" frameworks
    * Location: To use custom location, un-check "Use default location" and select project folder.
    * Click finish to create project.